-Whether you are new to buying insurance or are shopping for the best rates and service around, here are some things to think about before you buy.
+Whether you are new to buying insurance, or are shopping for the best rates and service, here are some things to think about before you buy.

 If you’re familiar with a particular insurance company, working with an agent of that company might be a good fit for you.
-He can bundle home, auto and other property insurance into one discounted package, saving you money.
+The agent may be able to bundle home, auto and life insurance into one discounted package, saving you money.
 On the other hand, if you don’t know a lot about insurance or insurance companies, a broker might be better for you.
-Brokers are experts on many insurance companies and their products, which helps them find the coverage and prices that meet your needs.
+Brokers are experts on many insurance companies and their products, which helps the broker find the coverage and prices that meet your needs.

 Do a background check

-Reputation and the ability to pay claims are critical, but often overlooked factors when choosing an insurance provider.
+Reputation and the ability to pay claims are critical, but are often overlooked factors when choosing an insurance provider.
 Before you buy, do your homework.
 Check with ratings agencies such as A.M.
 Best and Fitch to learn about the financial strength of insurance companies.
-You can also research regulatory histories and backgrounds at the North Carolina Department of Insurance and the Better Business Bureau.
+You can also research regulatory histories and backgrounds at the North Carolina Department of Insurance.

 What do you expect?